FredHutch/coop/_drafts/2020-03-20-Python-IDEs.md

 - **Version Control Integration** - [version control](https://en.wikipedia.org/wiki/Version_control) facilitates collaboration as it assists in the management of changes to documents or code and constructs some rigor around a development process.
 A popular version control platform is GitHub but it isn't the only one.
 What _is_ important is that your IDE of choice integrates with the version control your team is using.

-- **Shell Integration** - this isnt a deal breaker but it makes it nice and most IDEs have this where with a keystroke you can pull up a window that has a shell instance running allowing you to interact with your OS, or [ssh into remote computing]((https://sciwiki.fredhutch.org/scicomputing/access_methods/#ssh-clients-for-remote-computing-resources)) or cloud resources.
+- **Shell Integration** - this isn't a deal breaker but it makes it nice and most IDEs have this where with a keystroke you can pull up a window that has a shell instance running allowing you to interact with your OS, or [ssh into remote computing]((https://sciwiki.fredhutch.org/scicomputing/access_methods/#ssh-clients-for-remote-computing-resources)) or cloud resources.

 - **Text Editor Integration** - again not a deal breaker but most of them have a text editor.
 What is important is that it can render or preview [Markdown files](https://sciwiki.fredhutch.org/compdemos/vscode_markdown_howto/)

-Word to the wise, most of these features just mentioned are usually not built into the IDE itself and are made available to the user as an extension they have to install.
+Word to the wise, most of these features just mentioned are usually not built into the IDE itself and are made available to the user as an extension that they have to install in the IDE.
 The major IDEs though are getting better at including these features/extensions as default or pre-installed for the user.
-If not you might have to search and install to add them to your IDE enviroment.
+If not you might have to search and install to add them to your IDE environment.

 I hope these points have inspired you to try a new IDE and help to make you more productive.
 Thanks for supporting the bioinformatics and data science community